TalkTalk broadband explained

 Fast, unlimited fibre optic broadband

 Those looking for a quick fibre optic connection are in luck.
-If it’s available in your area, you can upgrade your bundle to include either Faster Fibre, with an average download speed of 36Mbps and an upload speed of 1.9Mbps, or Faster Fibre Speed Boost, which has a download speed averaging 63Mbps and a 19Mbps upload speed.
+If it’s available in your area, you can upgrade your bundle to include either Faster Fibre, with an average download speed of 36Mbps and an upload speed of 1.9Mbps, or Superfast Fibre, which has a download speed averaging 63Mbps and a 19Mbps upload speed.
 These speeds should be enough to support families with high internet usage, meaning you can download, stream and browse to your heart’s content.

 Tailor your TalkTalk TV package